Abiodun (musician)

 Abiodun Odukoya (born 23 December 1972), better known as Abiodun, is a Nigerian-German singer, songwriter, producer and music arranger.
-Abiodun's name is of Yoruba origin.
-It means he who is born on a day of festivity.
+Abiodun's name is of Yoruba origin and means "he who is born on a day of festivity".
 He is better known as the co founder of the Afro German music collective Brothers Keepers and as one of the pioneers of the German reggae, afro and soul music scene.

 Early years

 Abiodun was born in London.
 He is the son of a German mother and a Nigerian father.
 Abiodun grew up in Lagos, Nigeria where he was exposed to music through his parents vast and eclectic collection which ranged from reggae to juju, afrobeat, pop, funk and hiphop.
 After the death of his father in 1986 his family relocated to Cologne, Germany.
 Abiodun is the younger brother of musician and activist Ade Bantu.